Mari0nV/PythonTraining/dataStructures/DataStructures_exercises.md

 ### Question 4

-Write a function which returns all the cards sorted by their value.
+Write a function taking a deck instance as parameter and returning all the cards sorted by their value.

 ## Exercice 2 - Sets